chellejo13/aspect-extractor/README.md

   - Stanza Grammatical Aspect
 - disagreement_df.csv should look exactly like agreement_df.csv with the exception that values in the SpaCy Main Verb and Stanza Main Verb columns should differ.

+### Analyzing Data
+A sample processed dataset is organized as expected by the script is provided in `tests/` as a CSV file (sample_processed_data.csv).
+The file path for it is already coded into `statistical_analysis.py` for testing purposes.

+Upon running `statistical_analysis.py`, it will have worked if it creates a new directory called `analyses/` containing a set of three CSV files:
+1. aggregate_proportions_Caregiver.csv
+2. aggregate_proportions_Child.csv
+3. verb_counts.csv

+These files will contain data frames of simple proportions and counts calculated from the processed data generated in `corpus_analysis.py`.

+`analyses/` should also contain a directory called `figures/` containing three png images plotting those calculations:
+1. aggregate_proportions_Caregiver.png
+2. aggregate_proportions_Child.png
+3. token_counts.png

 ## Code Structure
 - `src/`